-University: P. J. Šafá rik University in Košice

-Faculty: Faculty of S cience

-Course ID: ÚFV/ Course name: Defence of Doctoral Thesis ODZP/14

-Course type: Recommended cour Per week: Per stud Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: present

-Number of ECTS cr edits: 30

-Recommended seme ster/trimester of the cours e:

-Course level: III.

-Prerequisities:

-elements of academic Rector's Decision no Šafárik University in sis is the result of the stude fraud and must meet the certain 21/2021, which lays down Košice and its constituents ent's own scientific research.
-It must not show riteria of correct research practice defined in the the rules for assessing plagiarism at Pavel Jozef s.
-Fulfillment of the criteria is verified mainly in the thesis defense.
-Failure to do so is grounds for
+University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Defence of Doctoral Thesis ODZP/14 Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: distance, present Number of ECTS credits: 30 Recommended semester/trimester of the course: Course level: III.
+Prerequisities: Conditions for course completion: The Dissertation thesis is the result of the student's own scientific research.
+It must not show elements of academic fraud and must meet the criteria of correct research practice defined in the Rector's Decision no. 21/2021, which lays down the rules for assessing plagiarism at Pavel Jozef Šafárik University in Košice and its constituents.
+Fulfillment of the criteria is verified mainly in the process of supervising and in the process of the thesis defense.
+Failure to do so is grounds for disciplinary action.
 Learning outcomes: The Dissertation thesis has elements of a scientific work and the student demonstrates extensive mastery of the theory and professional terminology of the field of study, acquisition of knowledge, skills and competences in accordance with the declared profile of the graduate of the field of study, as well as the ability to apply them in an original way in solving selected problems of the field of study.
 The student demonstrates the ability of independent scientific work in terms of content, formal and ethical aspects.
 Further details of the Dissertation thesis are determined by Directive no. 1/2011 on the essential prerequisites of final theses and by the Study Rules of Procedure at UPJŠ in Košice for doctoral studies.
 The doctoral student demonstrated the ability and readiness for independent scientific and creative activity in the field of study of philology in accordance with the expectations of the relevant qualification framework and the profile of the graduate.

-Brief outline of the c Brief outline of the course:

-Recommended literature:

-Course language: ,

-Notes: Notes:

-Course assessment Total number of asses Course assessment Total number of assessed students: 104
+Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 135 P 99.26 0.74

-N P

-0.96 99.04